austephner/Auxtensions/README.md

 # Auxtensions (WIP)
 #### Summary
 Helpful extensions for common types in C# Unity development.
-The code and documentation is currenlty a work in progress.
+The code and documentation is currently a work in progress.

 #### Features
 * Extensions for `string`, `char`, `float`, `int`, `Vector3`/`Vector2`, and more